victorvinicius33/cubos-flix/README.md

 ## How to use

 - You can use the search bar to search for a movie.
+- if you search an empty text, it will come back to the 20 top movies of the day.
 - When you click in a movie, it will show a poster with the description, genres and the movie score.
 - If you click in the highlight movie image, it will redirect you to a new browser tab in youtube to see the movie trailer.